linz/topo-workflows/infra/README.md

 TODO

+### Event Exporter

+[`kubernetes-event-exporter`](https://github.com/resmoio/kubernetes-event-exporter) is used to log the kubernetes events.
+Some events are useful to be find in the logs so we can create some alerts (`WorkflowRunning`, `WorkflowFailed`, etc.).

 ### Generate code

 It is possible to generate a specific Helm construct for the component if their chart includes a `value.schema.json`.
 This is useful to provide typing hints when specifying their configuration (<https://github.com/cdk8s-team/cdk8s/blob/master/docs/cli/import.md#values-schema>)